Using the WhatsApp desktop client for Mac or Windows can help share screenshots or explainer photos with colleagues, friends, or family.

 Deleting multiple WhatsApp Media Files on the Laptop

-Every audio, image, and video sent to your phone through a WhatsApp message is automatically added to the internal storage of your device.
+Every audio, image, and video sent to your phone through a WhatsApp message is automatically added to your device’s internal storage.

 Deleting multiple files individually in the WhatsApp desktop client will take a long time.

-A much faster way is to connect your phone to your laptop using the data transfer cable, then delete multiple files stored on your phone via the laptop.
+A much faster way is to connect your phone to your laptop using the data transfer cable and then delete multiple files stored on your phone via the laptop.

 There are two areas you can find all images stored on your phone using the laptop.